specmesh/site/content/blog/SpecMeshEnterpriseEvents-p1.md

 As we navigate this complex journey towards building a large-scale Event-Driven Architecture, remember that the goal is not perfection, but rather continuous improvement.
 We can always learn from our mistakes and use that knowledge to make better decisions in the future.
 Let's embrace the complexity, learn from each other, and continue to build better, more resilient systems.

 There are a few key takeaways from our discussion.
 Firstly, it's crucial to identify domain entities and events using EventStorming or Domain-Driven Design (DDD).
 This will give a clear overview of the architecture and reveal opportunities for simplification and decoupling.
 Secondly, events can be categorized in various ways; they could be used as a 'key', as common or shared entities like 'User', or within a Bounded Context (either as private or public).
 Thirdly, we should strive for Change Data Capture (CDC) events wherever possible, as they provide a pure and flexible framework for event-driven systems.
-Next, it's important to restrict commands within a Bounded Context, thus preventing shared knowledge and unnecessary dependencies across different parts of the system.
+Next, it's important to restrict Commands within a Bounded Context, thus preventing shared knowledge and unnecessary dependencies across different parts of the system.
 Lastly, always ensure everything is schematized to guarantee compatibility, evolution, and manageability of the data model.
 These best practices provide a robust foundation for an effective event-driven architecture.

 Building an event-driven enterprise with Apache Kafka is an exciting and challenging endeavor, but one that promises significant rewards in terms of flexibility, scalability, and resilience.
 As we continue this journey together, I look forward to hearing about your experiences and learning from them.
 Stay tuned for the second part of this series, where we will dive deeper into the world of Apache Kafka and its role in the enterprise.
 Until then, happy building!